benedict-96/Cemracs2023/paper/src/divergence_free_vector_fields.md

 In recent years numerical integrators based on neural networks have emerged and it has proven crucial to also imbue these integrators with properties of the system such as symplecticity (see [jin2020sympnets, greydanus2019hamiltonian](@cite)) and volume preservation (see [bajars2023locally](@cite)).
 The neural network architecture presented in [Volume-preserving transformer](@ref) falls in this category.

-## A note on symplectic vector fields

-All symplectic and Hamiltonian vector fields[^1] are also divergence-free.
-Symplecticity is a much stronger property however; so preserving this property is preferable to just preserving volume.
+Let us note that all symplectic and Hamiltonian vector fields[^1] are also divergence-free.
+Symplecticity, however, is a much stronger property; so preserving this property is preferable to just preserving volume.
 If a symplectic scheme is however not available, a volume-preserving one usually also offers improvements over one that does not respect any of the properties of the vector field.

 [^1]: Strictly speaking Hamiltonian vector fields form a subspace of the space of all symplectic vector fields (see [bishop1980tensor](@cite)).